Fatts Russell: New Taipei CTBC DEA (2025)

 On February 25, 2025, Russell signed with the New Taipei CTBC DEA of the Taiwan Professional Basketball League (TPBL).

-U-BT Cluj-Napoca (2025–present)
+U-BT Cluj-Napoca (2025–2026)

 On July 25, 2025, Russell signed with U-BT Cluj-Napoca of the Romanian Liga Națională (LNBM), the ABA League and the EuroCup.

+Anadolu Efes (2026–present)

+On August 14, 2026, Russell signed with Anadolu Efes of the Turkish Basketbol Süper Ligi (BSL) and the EuroLeague.

+National team career

+In October 2025, Russell obtained Romanian citizenship.
+Russell represented Romania in the FIBA Basketball World Cup 2027 European Qualifiers.